-Unlike carbohydrates, proteins and nucleic acids they aren’t polymers but small molecules, with a molecular weights that range between 100 and 5000, and also vary considerably in polarity, including hydrophobic molecules, like triglycerides or sterol esters, and others more water-soluble like phospholipids or very short-chain fatty acids, the latter completely miscible with water and insoluble in non polar solvents.
+Unlike carbohydrates, proteins, and nucleic acids lipids aren’t polymers but small molecules, with a molecular weights that range between 100 and 5000, and also vary considerably in polarity, including hydrophobic molecules, like triglycerides or sterol esters, and others more water-soluble like phospholipids or very short-chain fatty acids, the latter completely miscible with water and insoluble in non polar solvents.

-The little or absent water-solubility of many of them means that they are subject to special treatments at all stages of their utilization, that is in the course of digestion, absorption, transport, storage and use.
+The little or absent water-solubility of many of them means that there is a need for special treatment in the course of lipid digestion, absorption, transport, storage and use.

 Classification of lipids